 Eye contact feels uncomfortable and/or tiring, so I avoid it unless it seems necessary.

 When this episode of depression started about 3 years ago, my hair turned from straight to curly.
 It’s still curly, and mostly up in a ponytail or bun.
 I don’t remember the last time I blowdried my hair.
 I cut my own hair now, and I’m fairly useless at it, but I don’t care sufficiently to be bothered going to a hair salon, I just cut my own hair.

 I shave my legs every so often because I think my massage therapist will judge me if I have full-on furry legs.
 I’m sure it makes no difference to her, but unless things are really grim, I try to keep it up.

 My meds make me fat.
 I’ve accepted that.
 I’m not keen on how that weight has been concentrated on my abdomen, though.
 At least I haven’t had anyone commenting on me being pregnant lately; that was an issue for a while a few years back.
 My boobs are much bigger than they used to be, but that’s more annoying than anything.

-The body has gotten particularly large over the last few months, as my poor physical health has mean I’ve been very sedentary.
+The body has gotten particularly large over the last few months, as my poor physical health has meant I’ve been very sedentary.
 I have far more chins than I ever used to have before.

 My uniform is yoga pants or Gap maternity leggings, a tank top, and a long comfy cardigan.
 Gap’s maternity leggings seriously rock my world, and if they ever stop making them I will probably have to convert to an all-muumuu wardrobe.